hashmi102/AI-CV-Analyzer-LangGraph-Streamlit-OpenAI/README.md

 - 🎓 Education Score
 - 💼 Skills Score
 - 📝 Text Extraction Preview
-- 💡 AI-generated suggestions to improve your resume
+- 💡 AI resume improvement suggestions.

 This is designed as a beginner-friendly project to explore **Generative AI apps**, **graphs/agents**, and **document processing**.